 The expansion of Greece into mainland China

-The Greco-Bactrians and their Hellenized Scythian—known as Sakas—troops reached China through the Tarim Basin and established colonies, or settlements, in its southern portion along the northern range of the Himalayas.
+The Greco-Bactrians (ancient Greeks of Bactria) and their Hellenized Scythian—known as Sakas—troops reached China through the Tarim Basin and established colonies, or settlements, in its southern portion along the northern range of the Himalayas.

 The Greeks and their troops, who lived in Bactria, Sogdiana, and Ferghana in the Central Asian and South Asian regions, came to be known as the Lixuan, or Lijian, people by the Chinese soon after the opening of the Silk Road to Central Asia by the Emperor Han Wudi, who reigned from 156 to 1587 BC.

 The “Alexandria” closest to China was “Alexandria the Farthest,” or Alexandria Eschate, which Alexander founded in 329 BC after his marriage with Roxane (345–310 BC), the Sogdian princess.
 Situated in southwestern Ferghana in the Sogdian lands, its actual location is Khujand in Tajikistan—formerly Leninabad.

 China, known by the ancient Greeks as “Seres,” (Σῆρες) and “Sinae” (Σίναι) is described by Strabo as having been conquered in some parts by the Greco-Bactrians together with Nepal (Phryni).
 The first contact between the Chinese and the Greeks of Central Asia took place during the time of the independent Greco-Bactrian kingdom.
 That contact was made through Xinjiang, also known as Dogu (East) Turkestan and Gansu.